 May Night is an outstanding perennial with

 heavy clay soils.
 Blooming in late spring with

 a profusion of deep purple flower spikes, it

 Height 5 feet

-The foliage has a wonderful fruity scent and flowers
+The foliage has a wonderful fruity scent and

-hummingbirds.
-Trimming back spent flowers
+which attracts hummingbirds.
+Trimming back

-encourages a repeat performance.
-Use for drinks,
+performance.
+Use for drinks, chicken, cheese

-in good light.
+light.
 Pinch to keep bushy.

 TENDER PERENNIAL- ZONES 7-9